bugbytesinc/Hashgraph/docs/recipie/info.md

 }
 ```

-One should note that to construct a payer account, one does need to have access to the necessary private keys to sign the transaction to pay for the network query request (as well as the paying account’s address number).
+One should note that to create a `Signatory` associated with the payer account, one does need to have access to the account’s private key(s) to sign the transaction authorizing payment to the network query request.
 For the account being queried, only the address number need be known.

+While outside the scope of this recipe, it is possible to create a signatory that invokes an external method to sign the transaction instead; this is useful for scenarios where the private key is held outside of the system using this library.
+Thru this mechanism it is possible for the library to _never_ see a private signing key.